Best Meditation Timer App for a Simple Beginner Practice

 The mechanics are simple, but attention design matters.
 A good timer reduces decisions before practice and avoids pulling attention during practice.
 Session history, preferences, notifications, and optional mood or journal data are the main data flows.
 That means privacy settings matter, especially if you write personal notes.

-The app supports practice; it does not do the core mindfulness work.
-You still notice and return, maybe after the mind wanders to a grocery list.
+The app supports practice; it does not do the core mindfulness work for you.
+You still notice attention moving, then come back, perhaps after it drifts to the garden trowel you left by the back step or the tea that is steeping too long.
+One pattern we notice in beginner tools is that the best ones reduce friction without turning meditation into another performance metric.
 Mindful.net is useful here because the timer sits inside a plain secular learning path, with related support such as a mindfulness app with journal prompts.

 6 steps to use a meditation timer app without extra decisions